Note: This article was originally published on Oct 10, 2014 and updated on Mar 27th, 2018

 In this article, we will talk about another widely used machine learning classification technique called K-nearest neighbors (KNN).
 Our focus will be primarily on how does the algorithm work and how does the input parameter affects the output/prediction.

-Note: People whoo prefer to learn through videos can learn the same through our free course – K-Nearest Neighbors (KNN) Algorithm in Python and R
+Note: People whoo prefer to learn through videos can learn the same through our free course – K-Nearest Neighbors (KNN) Algorithm in Python and R. And if you are a complete beginner to Data Science and Machine Learning, check out our Certified BlackBelt program –

 Table of Contents